 Clicking the Edit individual Document button here is similar to step 6.
 The difference is that you now edit a long file containing all of the letters, so you can make changes to a particular letter to one person.
-In this step of the Mail Merge wizard (Figure 38), click Find to open a dialog that allows searches within the document, perhaps for an individual addressee
+In this step of the Mail Merge wizard (Figure 33), click Find to open a dialog box that allows searches within the document, perhaps for an individual addressee.

-Figure 38: Personalize document
+Figure 33: Personalize document

-As with step 6, when editing the document, the wizard shrinks to small window.
-Click on this window (see Figure 36 on page 30) to expand the wizard to its full size.
+As with step 6, when editing the document, the wizard shrinks to a small window (Figure 31).
+Click on this window to expand the wizard to its full size.